vmuthusamy/sentry-log-analysis/CONTRIBUTING.md

 - Review documentation thoroughly
 - Contact maintainers if needed

-Thank you for contributing to LogGuard!
+Thank you for contributing to Sentry!